A blog about dinghy cruising a Welsford 'Navigator' around the coastal waters of SW England

 sails will clear with several metres above to spare yet from his current

 heights and archway clearances.
-Faith, that breeze will hold.
+Faith, that the breeze will hold.

-further forward in the boat.
-The mainsail sags, sprit boom hangs listlessly and
+further forward.
+The mainsail sags, the sprit boom hangs listlessly and

 lolls inwards.
 Ten metres to go.
 The trees on the western bank have caused a

 wind shadow.
 There is no breeze.
 The jib, once again, hangs forlornly over the

 fore deck.
 The mizzen just tends to itself, amidships.
 Three metres to go.

 cormorant sunning itself on the bottom wedge shaped buttress at the foot

 of the western archway pillar takes off and skims across the water down the

 side of Arwen.
 By now the fore deck is